Ryanair: 2010s

-On 25 October 2013, Ryanair announced what it described as a series of "customer service improvements", to take place over the next six months.
-These included lower fees for reprinting boarding passes, free changes of minor errors on bookings within 24 hours, and a free second small carry-on bag.
+In October 2013, Ryanair announced what it described as a series of "customer service improvements", including lower fees for reprinting boarding passes, free changes of minor errors on bookings within 24 hours, and a free second small carry-on bag.
 Ryanair said it was making the changes as a result of customer feedback.
+The airline also redesigned its website, reducing the number of clicks required to book a flight from 17 to 5.
+The changes came about after a profit warning implored management to improve customer satisfaction.

-On 27 January 2014, Ryanair moved into a new €20m, 100,000 ft² Dublin head office in Airside Business Park, having outgrown its previous office within Dublin Airport.
-The building was officially opened on Thursday 3 April 2014 by the then Taoiseach Enda Kenny, Minister for Finance Michael Noonan and the Lord Mayor of Dublin Oisin Quinn.
+In January 2014, Ryanair moved into a new €20 million, 100,000 sqft Dublin head office in Airside Business Park, having outgrown its previous office within Dublin Airport.